 Typically, one cup of cow's milk contains 12 net carbs - which is way too many to be keto-friendly!
 Because of this, I recommend unsweetened almond, coconut, or cashew milk.
 All of these non-dairy milks have around 2 net carbs or less per cup.

-To make chocolate milk, simply stir in 1 to 2 tablespoon of the chocolate syrup into a glass non-dairy milk.
+- Stir 1 to 2 tablespoon of the chocolate syrup into a glass of non-dairy milk.

 - Taste and add more allulose as needed.
 I typically need to add 1 to 2 more teaspoons.